Nobody enjoys the feeling of bagging a great deal, only to realise that with the tax on top, it is suddenly financially out of reach.

 Cars with lower emissions benefit from reduced Benefit In Kind (BIK rates), at 2% for 2022-23.
 Road tax for zero emissions car is free too.

 In addition to this tax relief, you also get the benefit of reduced running costs.

 Choose alternative methods of getting to and from work

-To sum up, car lease payments can be tax deductible, but almost exclusively for business or self-employed leasing.
+To sum up, car lease payments can be tax deductible, but almost exclusively for business leasing.